cualbondi/old-web/README.md

 Change files in repo outside vagrant machine.

-Then do `vagrant ssh -c 'sudo service uwsgi restart'`.
+Then do `vagrant ssh -c 'sudo service uwsgi restart'` to autoreload all `*.py` files

-To make uwsgi to autoreload django app on `*.py` files modifications, enter the vagrant machine and uncomment line hich says `py-autoreload=2`
+To make uwsgi to autoreload django app on `*.py` files modifications, enter the vagrant machine and uncomment line which says `py-autoreload=2` in file `/etc/uwsgi/apps-enabled/django.ini`

 Do F5 in localhost:8000